itsjfx/scrumfaster/README.md

 * as you're using a markdown editor, you can rearrange, duplicate, or remove cards quickly with your familiar key bindings
 * you will have more productive planning sessions as you'll spend less time clicking on text boxes
 * and moving between cards if you decide to break down work further or change something

-* things are still rough and bound to change
-* the code is in a single ~400 LOC file which is bigger than I'd like (thanks GraphQL) so I'll probably need to refactor it
-* why is it slow? cause of all the API calls you need to make to create stuff and set properties on them

 ## example